tomichj/autocomplete_rails/README.md

 `AutocompleteRails` is a lightweight component with easily understandable, minimal, source code.
 There are other autocomplete gems out there that support multiple ORMs and provide client-side javascript, at the cost of increased complexity. `AutocompleteRails` only supports ActiveRecord, and only provides rails controller functionality.
-Client side, you just use jQuery UI's autocomplete widget.
+Client side, you use jQuery UI's autocomplete widget, which you wire up yourself.

 `AutocompleteRails` supports Rails 4 and Rails 5.